-If you are seeking sponsorship from WSU for H-1B status, follow the steps below.
+If you are seeking work visa sponsorship from WSU for H-1B status, follow the steps below.

 You may begin employment only after WSU receives approval from U.S. Citizenship and Immigration Services (USCIS) on your H-1B petition and completes your Form I-9 (employment authorization).

 Search for a Suitable Faculty Position

 Check job openings in your specialty occupation or contact an academic department directly.

-The hiring unit contacts International Student and Scholar Services if it decides to offer you a job.
-International Student and Scholar Services must process all petitions for employment at WSU.
+The hiring unit contacts International Student and Scholar Services if it decided to offer you a job.
+International Student and Scholar Services must process all petitions for employment at WSU and verify the position qualifies for work visa sponsorship.